-Ironically, considering the impetus behind this step was partly a wish, on the part of states, to avoid the spread of Special Procedure mandates to address violations 'in all countries,' the emergence of thematic mandates achieved precisely that.
-Thematic mandates may be vertically limited in terms of the narrowness of the issue(s) at hand, but they are not limited horizontally (geographically); in other words, they can investigate that issue in any country of the world, without the Commission's explicit authorisation, and regardless of a particular State's ratification of relevant human rights conventions.
-This move towards thematic mechanisms is considered by Miko Lempeinen to be 'one of the most dramatic developments in the work of the Commission on Human Rights after the abandoning of the doctrine of inaction more than a decade earlier.'
+Ironically, considering the impetus behind this step was partly a wish, on the part of states, to avoid the spread of Special report's discussion and consideration.
+Peter Kooijmans, the first Procedure mandates to address violations 'in all countries.'
+Special Rapporteur on torture, focused on the communications the emergence of thematic mandates achieved precisely that. mechanism and was the first to develop Urgent Appeals.
+Thematic mandates may be vertically limited in terms of the narrowness of the issue(s) at hand, but they are not limited A pattern emerged whereby these and other mandate-holders horizontally (geographically); in other words, they can investigate would develop and apply a flexible interpretation of their that issue in any country of the world, without the Commission's mandate (often in the face of state opposition), which afterwards explicit authorisation, and regardless of a particular State's the Commission would endorse.
+Eventually these individual ratification of relevant human rights conventions.
+This innovations and steps forward would combine to become the move towards thematic mechanisms is considered by Miko procedural standards employed by all thematic and country Lempeinen to be 'one of the most dramatic developments in the Special Procedures. work of the Commission on Human Rights after the abandoning of the doctrine of inaction more than a decade earlier.'
 Its profound impact, however, 'may not have been fully realized' by governments at the time.38

-'AUTO-DEVELOPMENT' OF SPECIAL PROCEDURES (1980-1993)
+AUTO-DEVELOPMENT' OF SPECIAL PROCEDURES (1980-1993)

-With the establishment of the first thematic mandate [1980], building as it did on the establishment of the first country Working Group [1967] and country Special Rapporteur [1979], a new phase in the development of Special Procedures began, which might be labelled as an 'auto-development' phase.
+With the establishment of the first thematic mandate (1980), building as it did on the establishment of the first country Working Group (1967) and country Special Rapporteur (1979), a new phase in the development of Special Procedures began, which might be labelled as an 'auto-development' phase.